MGK82/PackTracker/README.md

   - a plain chronological text-log
 - Supports auto-update
 - Counts boosterpack-series-based "pitty-counters" for Epic and Legendary cards
-- Can search through card names and texts in both, english and chosen language of your HDT at once
+- Can search through card names and texts in both, english and the chosen language of your HDT at once
+  - *HDT must support the translation*

 [Download](https://github.com/MGK82/PackTracker/releases/latest) and unzip
 [How to add plugins to HDT](https://github.com/HearthSim/Hearthstone-Deck-Tracker/wiki/Available-Plugins)